 Why Change Orders?

-Change orders are raised as there are design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
+Change orders are raised as design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
 If a client wants to compress the schedule, then he needs to pay the acceleration cost that itself is a change order.
-If he wants to reduce the cost, then the scope will automatically reduce, or he needs to accept delays in project completion or on milestones wherever applicable accordingly.
+If he wants to reduce the cost, then the scope will automatically reduce or accept delays in project completion or on milestones wherever applicable accordingly.

 Five Key Component of a Change Order